 If you dig a little deeper behind most Disney classics, you'll be surprised to find that many Disney tales actually have sinister origins.
 Whether they came from the Brothers Grimm or Charles Perrault, many innocent Disney stories were far darker before Disney got their hands on them.

 Indeed, many Disney fairy tales were adapted from traditional fairy tales written way back in the 17th to 19th centuries, and they had all kinds of grisly details that Disney (understandably) changed.

-Here are some of the darker origins behind popular Disney cartoons and animated movies.
+Here are some of the darker origins behind the popular Disney cartoons and animated movies you know.
 Readers, beware!

 15. The Corpse of Aladdin's Father

 Did you know that Aladdin wasn't even set in Iraq to begin with?
 In fact, Aladdin was originally set in China.

 Disney's orphan-on-the-streets sob story originally featured an Aladdin who was a lazy homebody character who mooched off his mom.
 Plus, the genie character was North African... for some reason.

 The origins of the tale are still in dispute today, but it's thought to come from an Arabian storyteller whose story was translated by a Frenchman named Antoine Galland in the early 18th century.

 In the original story, Aladdin isn't in love with a girl but "Badroulbadour" (which means "full moon of moons").
 Apparently, in the original tale, Aladdin's father Cassim isn't just killed—he's ripped in half and sewn back together again.
 Bit much, don't you think?

 Unless you're an art historian, you probably won't look very closely at the background statues in Hercules.
 In the scene where Megara—enslaved by Hades in Greek mythology—sings "I Won't Say (I'm In Love)," there are some questionable sculptures in the courtyard.